shadowmoose/pyderman/README.md

 ```

 The download is very fast, and will skip downloading if the file already exists.
 This behavior can be toggled with ```overwrite```.

+### Note on MS Edge:
+Microsoft has switched Edge to use a flavor of Chrome behind the scenes.
+As of October 2019, Pyderman will download this MS Chromium Driver.
+There is currently no official release available for Linux, and their driver is experimental, so make sure you know what you're doing if you use this driver.
+If you require stability, it is recommended you specify a version instead of using the "latest".

 ## Why's it called 'Pyderman'?
 Because it installs *web*-drivers.
 [Get it?](https://youtu.be/SUtziaZlDeE)